johnfedoruk/bangular/aio/content/guide/lifecycle-hooks.md

     </td>
     <td>

-      Detect and act upon changes that Angular can't or won't detect on its own.
+      Detect and act upon changes that Bangular can't or won't detect on its own.

       Called during every change detection run, immediately after `ngOnChanges()` and `ngOnInit()`.